darshil0/darshil0/README.md

 <br />

 QA Leader with 9+ years driving digital transformation in healthcare technology.
 I specialize in functional, API, and regression testing while leading global teams to accelerate release cycles and ensure regulatory compliance.
 Certified in AI/ML, Prompt Engineering, Responsible AI, and Project Management, with advanced credentials from AWS, Google Cloud, and PMI.
-I'm passionate about leveraging emerging technologies to elevate software quality and deliver user-centric products that align with business objectives.I am actively looking for a new role within a forward-thinking and a value-driven organization.
+I'm passionate about leveraging emerging technologies to elevate software quality and deliver user-centric products that align with business objectives.
+I am actively looking for a new role within a forward-thinking and a value-driven organization.
 </div>

 ---